 Note: The patient must be experiencing pain at the time of the injection (generally rated at least 3 out of 10 in intensity) in order to determine whether a response has occurred.
 Provocative maneuvers or positions which normally exacerbate index pain should also be assessed and documented before and after the procedure.
 Diagnostic medial branch blocks are to be performed with local anesthetic agents only.
-The concurrent use of steroids are not medically necessary as they may compromise the integrity of the diagnostic test.
+The concurrent use of steroids is not medically necessary, as it may compromise the integrity of the diagnostic test.

-- Dual medial branch blocks, defined as injections performed in the same location(s) on two separate occasions at least one week apart, are necessary to confirm the diagnosis due to the unacceptably high false positive rate of single medial branch block injections. - A confirmatory injection is indicated only if the first injection results in a positive response.
-If the second injection also results in a positive response, the target joint(s) is/are the confirmed pain generator(s). - If the first session of diagnostic medial branch blocks are negative, a maximum of one (1) additional session may be performed to determine the primary levels of involvement prior to proceeding with confirmatory blocks. - For each covered spinal region (cervical or lumbar), diagnostic medial branch blocks should be performed at no more than two (2) bilateral levels or three (3) unilateral levels per session.
+- Dual medial branch blocks, defined as injections performed in the same location(s) on two separate occasions at least one week apart, are necessary to confirm the diagnosis due to the unacceptably high false positive rate of single medial branch block injections. - A confirmatory injection is indicated only if the first injection results in a positive response (defined as at least 80% or more relief in primary pain index).
+If the second injection also results in a positive response, the target joint(s) is/are the confirmed pain generator(s). - If the first session of diagnostic medial branch blocks is negative, a maximum of one (1) additional session may be performed to determine the primary levels of involvement prior to proceeding with confirmatory blocks. - A maximum of only 2 diagnostic sessions per level given on separate occasions are appropriate and medically necessary for the determination of the patient's candidacy for radiofrequency ablation in a given year (cervical or lumbar). - For each covered spinal region (cervical or lumbar), diagnostic medial branch blocks should be performed at no more than two (2) bilateral levels or three (3) unilateral levels per session.